 In September 2022, the Financial Accounting Standards Board issued new guidance which requires enhanced disclosures of supplier finance programs.
 The guidance requires buyers in a supplier finance program to disclose sufficient information about the program's nature, activity during the period, changes from period to period, and potential magnitude.
-The amendments are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years, except for the disclosure of rollforward information, which is effective for fiscal years beginning after December 15, 2022, including interim period in which a balance sheet is presented, except for disclosure of rollforward information, which should be applied prospectively.
+The amendments are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years, except for the disclosure of rollforward information, which is effective for fiscal years beginning after December 15, 2023.
+Early adoption is permitted.
+The amendments should be applied retrospectively to each period in which a balance sheet is presented, except for disclosure of rollforward information, which should be applied prospectively.
 The Company is currently evaluating the impact of adopting this guidance on its disclosures.

 See Note A to the consolidated financial statements for information on recently adopted accounting guidance.

 FORWARD LOOKING STATEMENTS